Artistic Director & Managing Director

 Matthew Culloton (b.
 1976) is the Founding Artistic Director and Conductor of The Singers – Minnesota Choral Artists.
 He holds degrees from Concordia College, Moorhead (B.M. in Music Education) and the University of Minnesota (M.M. in Choral Conducting, D.M.A. in Conducting).
 In August 2010, Matthew became Choirmaster at The House of Hope Presbyterian Church in St. Paul.
-He is also an adjunct faculty member at the University of Saint Thomas in St. Paul, teaching a graduate music course, Choral Repertoire for Mature Adolescent Voices.
 Matthew has studied conducting with René Clausen, Kathy Romey, Craig Kirchhoff, Paul Nesheim, Matthew Mehaffey, Mark Russell Smith, and Bruce Houglum.

 Matthew is a contributing writer to Teaching Music Performance through Literature, Vols.
 2 & 3, for which he writes repertoire resource guides in a collection alongside some of America’s most respected choral conductors.
 He has also been published in the Choral Journal, co-authoring a collection of interviews with some of today’s leading conductors.